AlexCeleste/swig2bmx/irrlicht-example/readme.txt

 	- standard-typemaps.i
 	Place them in this folder.

 4) Run script.sh from the terminal.
+(This could take a few minutes.)

 5) Use your platform's build tools to build libIrrlicht.a using the version in this folder (it has been patched to be Max-compatible by script.sh).
 Make